influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/containsstr.md

 ## Parameters

 ### v
-The string value to search for a substring.
+The string value to search.

 _**Data type:** String_